Robert Polet

-Robert Polet (born July 25, 1955) was the former CEO of Gucci Group and prior to that worked as the president of the ice cream and frozen foods division of Unilever.
-A self-described "modern gypsy", he moved frequently from country to country and his international experience was one of the attributes the Gucci owner, PPR, was looking for at Gucci's CEO position.
+Robert Polet (born July 25, 1955) is the former CEO of Gucci Group and prior to that worked as the president of the ice cream and frozen foods division of Unilever.
 He won the 2007 Fortune European Businessman of the Year award by Fortune Magazine.

 Biography

-Throughout his life, he had moved internationally frequently.
-He was born in Kuala Lumpur, Malaysia in 1956, went to school in Britain and the Netherlands and was sent by Unilever to Paris, Milan, Hamburg, and Malaysia.
+Polet was born in Kuala Lumpur, Malaysia in 1956, went to school in Britain and the Netherlands and was sent by Unilever to Paris, Milan, Hamburg, and Malaysia.

 He studied business at Nyenrode Business Universiteit in Breukelen and later earned his MBA at the University of Oregon in 1976.

-After receiving his MBA, he joined Unilever in 1978 where he worked until 2004 at various positions.
+After receiving his MBA, he joined Unilever in 1978, where he worked until 2004 in various positions.
 He worked in global management, marketing, and was the president of the Malaysia division and later the president of the ice cream and frozen foods division.
 He joined Gucci in July 2004.

-Robert Polet is married and has two daughters, Anne-Christine and Francine.
+Polet is married and has two daughters, Anne-Christine and Francine.

-Management philosophy and style

-Never having been one to adhere to rules and protocols, Polet had on numerous occasions strayed outside the boundaries of established practices and directions given by his superiors.
-This attitude had helped Unilever pioneer liquid margarine, going forward with his ideas while his boss at the time was reluctant to do so.

-Polet credits his experiences at Unilever for helping him grow.
-He was directed to head operations in Malaysia when he was 35.
-The situation he faced was grim, laden with problems with stagnating revenues, low profits, and a dysfunctional board.
-Once, facing a difficult situation, he asked the Unilever head office for advice on how to proceed and was told simply to list his available options and choose the best option.
-Of the situation, Polet said "It's only by going through tough experiences that you can grow."

-He encourages the people working under him to break rules and to go outside the box.
-He prefers a hands-off managing style and let his employees operate without interference.
-When he left Unilever, he said that he felt he no longer had the entrepreneurial freedom he required.
-At Gucci, he left design decisions to the designers of the respective departments, a stark contrast to how previous executives worked.